 "Don't admire people too much, they might disappoint you."

-A 1976 novel by Judith Guest, Ordinary People was brought to the screen in 1980 by Robert Redford in his directorial debut.
-That film, starring Timothy Hutton, Donald Sutherland, and Mary Tyler Moore, won four Oscars, including Best Picture.The eponymous Ordinary People are the Jarrett family of Lake Forest, Illinois.
-They consist of Calvin the father, Beth the mother and their son, Conrad.
-Their elder son, Buck, was taken out of the picture in a sailing accident by the time the story opens.
-Conrad, who was with Buck during the fatal accident, was committed to a psychiatric hospital for four months after he attempted suicide out of grief.
-When he's released, we see just how Buck's death has affected the family.
+"They are Ordinary People.
+And they are coming apart."A 1976 novel by Judith Guest, Ordinary People was brought to the screen in 1980 by Robert Redford in his directorial debut.
+Donald Sutherland, Mary Tyler Moore, and Timothy Hutton star in the film, which won four Oscars, including Best Picture.The eponymous Ordinary People are the Jarrett family of Lake Forest, Illinois: father Calvin (Sutherland), mother Beth (Moore), and their younger son Conrad (Hutton).
+Prior to the events of the story the elder son, Buck, was taken out of the picture in a sailing accident, and Conrad, who was with Buck when he died, was committed to a psychiatric hospital for four months after he attempted suicide out of grief.
+Now he's been released, and we see just how Buck's death has affected the family.
 It's not pretty in the least bit.
-Also in the picture is Dr. Berger, Conrad's psychiatrist, who might be able to help Conrad, and ultimately the family itself, come out of its shell.Not to be confused with non-magical people.
+Also in the picture is Dr. Berger (Judd Hirsch), the psychiatrist who works to help Conrad come out of the emotional shell he's constructed while Calvin and Beth deal with their own issues.Not to be confused with non-magical people.

 This work features examples of:

 - Bittersweet Ending: Beth leaves her family, not knowing if she'll ever again be capable of love.
 However, father and son are finally able to connect with each other.